 An important series of events in students' medical school educational experience will be taking Steps 1 and 2 of the United States Medical Licensing Examination (USMLE).
-These exams are taken nationwide by students at all of the medical schools in the U.S. All students each year receive exactly the same exam questions, and thus it is possible to carefully carry out a detailed statistical evaluation of the results in relation to national norms.
+These exams are taken nationwide by students at all U.S. medical schools.
+All students each year receive exactly the same exam questions, and thus it is possible to carefully carry out a detailed statistical evaluation of the results in relation to national norms.